boeni-industries/aico/docs/concepts/agency/agency.md

 ### 3.1 Core Agency Components

-At a high level, AICO’s agency is realized through the following components (each described in its own document for deeper design work):
+At a high level, AICO’s agency is realized through the following components (each described in its own document for deeper design work).
+Taken together, they are intended to go beyond today’s typical LLM "agent" patterns toward a truly self‑motivated, curiosity‑driven companion:

 - **Goal & Intention System** (`agency-component-goals-intentions.md`)
   Maintains internal goals, intentions, and open loops at multiple horizons (long‑term themes, projects, short‑term tasks) informed by personality, memory, and social context.